ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 If you run the MSYS2 terminal emulator, it shows you the current absolute path at the end of the first line.
 This line behaves like the address bar of Windows Explorer.
 When you change the current directory, the current path changes too.
 However, you have to consider that the terminal and Explorer show you different paths for the same current directory.
 It happens because directory structures of the Unix environment and Windows do not match.

 Windows marks each disk drive with a Latin letter.
 You can open the drive using Explorer as a regular folder.
-Then you access its contents.
+Then you access its content.

 For example, let's open the `C` system drive.
 It has a [standard set of directories](https://en.wikipedia.org/wiki/Directory_structure#Windows_10).
 Windows has created them during the installation process.
 If you open the `C` drive in Explorer, you see the following directories there: